facelessuser/soupsieve/docs/src/markdown/api.md

 ## `soupsieve.HTML`

 `HTML` is a flag that instructs Soup Sieve to use pre HTML5 logic.
-When `HTML` mode is used, Soup Sieve will not consider namespaces when evaluating elements. `HTML` will also not compare tag names  and attribute names with case sensitivity.
+When the `HTML` flag is used, Soup Sieve will not consider namespaces when evaluating elements. `HTML` will also not compare tag names  and attribute names with case sensitivity.

 !!! tip
     While attribute values are always treated as case sensitive, HTML5, XHTML, and HTML treat the `type` attribute special, `type`'s value is always case insensitive.
 This is generally how most browsers treat `type`.